Quantum-corrected anti-de Sitter space-time: QC AdS metrics

 To derive the vacuum (and hence thermal) Green's function with transparent boundary conditions applied to the conformally-coupled scalar field on AdS, we first make a conformal transformation to the Einstein static universe (ESU) with metric

-Since ESU is a globally hyperbolic space-time, it is not necessary to apply boundary conditions to the field on ESU.
+Since ESU is a globally-hyperbolic space-time, it is not necessary to apply boundary conditions to the field on ESU.
 Having found the vacuum Green's function on ESU, the corresponding Green's function on AdS will satisfy transparent boundary conditions \cite{Avis:1977yn}.
 The resulting vacuum Green's function on AdS is then used to construct the corresponding thermal Green's function on AdS, from which the RSET (\ref{eq:RSETtrans}) is then obtained \cite{Allen:1986ty}.
 It is therefore informative to compare our results in this section for the QC AdS metric with the corresponding QC ESU metric.
 ESU solutions of the SCEE (\ref{eq:semiclassicalEinEqns}) are studied in detail in \cite{Sanders:2020osl}.
-Our analysis below is rather simpler, as we are considering a massless, conformally coupled scalar field and are only interested in the QC metric rather than solving the full SCEE.
+Our analysis below is rather simpler, as we are considering a massless, conformally-coupled scalar field and are only interested in the QC metric rather than solving the full SCEE.

-Unlike AdS, the ESU is not a maximally symmetric space-time, and so the general approach in Sec.~\ref{sec:maxsym} is not immediately applicable.
+Unlike AdS, the ESU is not a maximally-symmetric space-time, and so the general approach in Sec.~\ref{sec:maxsym} is not immediately applicable.
 The ESU is a solution of the classical Einstein equations (\ref{eq:classicalEinEqns}) with a cosmological constant $\Lambda = a^{2}$ and a nonzero classical stress-energy tensor

 corresponding to pressureless dust.
 Following \cite{Sanders:2020osl}, for the rest of this section only we reinstate Newton's constant and consider the modified QCEE

 where $\langle {\hat {T}}_{\mu}{}^{\nu} \rangle ^{\rm {ESU}}$ is the RSET for the quantum scalar field on ESU and we have raised the second index for later convenience.
 In (\ref{eq:ESUSCEE}), we have also set the constants $\alpha $ and $\beta $ in (\ref{eq:semiclassicalEinEqns}) equal to zero; this will be justified {\it {a posteriori}} later in this section.